URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Introduction

 \section{Introduction}

-Recent technological \cite{ref1} and algorithmic \cite{ref2} advancements let us believe that in the foreseeable future Connected Autonomous Vehicles (CAVs) will enter our cities and start driving alongside human drivers \cite{mckinsey2023av,wef2025av}, not only successfully navigating through the traffic complexity and arriving safely at the destination, but also making independent routing decisions: which route to select to reach the destination.
-A possible future scenario could be as follows: \textit{In a small French town of St. Arnoult, 40\% of drivers decide to switch to autonomous driving mode, delegating their routing decisions.
-Then, either each vehicle or the central controller will apply some algorithm to select routes to minimize travel costs}.
-This raises a series of significant and open research questions: \begin{compactenum} \item Which algorithm is most suitable for collective urban fleet routing? \item Does RL outperform alternative operations research (OR) or machine learning (ML) me\-thods?
+Recent technological \cite{ref1} and algorithmic \cite{ref2} advancements let us believe that in the foreseeable future, Connected Autonomous Vehicles (CAVs) will enter our cities and start driving alongside human drivers \cite{mckinsey2023av,wef2025av}.
+These vehicles will not only successfully navigate through the traffic complexity and arrive safely at the destination, but also make independent routing decisions: which route to select to reach the destination.
+A possible future scenario could be as follows:

+\begin{wquote} \emph{In the small French town of St. Arnoult, 40\% of drivers decide to switch to autonomous driving mode, delegating their routing decisions.
+Then, either each vehicle or the central controller applies some algorithm to select routes to minimize travel costs.} \end{wquote} This raises a series of significant and open research questions: \begin{compactenum} \item Which algorithm is most suitable for collective urban fleet routing? \item Does RL outperform alternative operations research (OR) or machine learning (ML) me\-thods?
 If yes, how efficient can the training be, what reward formulation best captures the objective, should the solution be centralized or decentralized, how can we formulate useful observations within practical constraints?
 How detailed environment simulations are needed? \item How does the problem scale with network complexity, number of agents, and planning horizon? \item What is the impact of applying such algorithms on: the transportation system, CAVs, and non-CAV drivers?
 By focusing only on algorithmic goals, are we overlooking any significant aspects of CAV deployment that may be detrimental to our urban societies (increased emissions, mileage, variability, inequality, etc.)? \end{compactenum}